alshap/ionic-photo-storage/README.md

 ```
 ## Plain start

-Documentation how to create project with all set ups is written in **IonicAppHowTo.html**
+Documentation how to create project with all set ups is written in **IonicAppHowTo.html**.
+Open html file with any browser(in microsoft Edge it could appear incorrectly).